benfjackson/EuroJournal/Albania/All.md

 Finally! local, Cheap olive oil.

 Arugla ice cream - DELICIOUS! paired with white chocolate and other sweet goodies, the trace amounts of rocket provided a vibrant green and a smokey flavour to the ice cream

+Swimming with raph, tossing a singular tomato between us, dipping each bite in the deliciously salty, crystal blue waters of the mediterranean.